-From photojournalism, chemical engineering, urban planning and finance, to more traditional jobs in corporate sustainability, solar power and climate advocacy, the opportunities for planet-saving careers are extraordinary.
+From photojournalism, chemical engineering, urban planning and finance, to more traditional jobs in corporate sustainability, solar power and climate advocacy, the opportunities for environmental careers are extraordinary.

 I know, because I spend lots of time connecting with some of the world’s most inspiring emerging leaders who are using their jobs to make a difference — the alums of EDF’s Climate Corps program.